Girasol101/Hello-world/README.md

 # Hello-world
-this is my first github repository
+this is my first github repository,
+I'm going to study GitHub.